bobopinna/moodle-enrol_autoenrol/README.md

 ## Maintainer

-The module was authored by Mark Ward and is being maintained by Roberto Pinna.
+The module was authored by Mark Ward and is being maintained by Roberto Pinna and Angelo Calò.

 The original module developed by Mark Ward can be found on [his GitHub](https://github.com/markward/enrol_autoenrol).